 No small business loans

-Any small business owner hoping to get approved for a loan from the U.S. Small Business Administration (SBA) has to wait.
-With the majority of SBA employees on furlough, processing for most of the SBA's lending programs are on hold.
+Any small business owner hoping to get approved for a loan from the U.S. Small Business Administration (SBA) will have to wait.
+Processing for most SBA lending programs will be on hold when the agency's employees are on furlough.

 According to the National Association of Government Guaranteed Lenders, "routine actions requiring SBA's approval cannot be processed."
 Lenders won't be able to submit loans into an approval queue for SBA processing, and they can't receive 7(a) loan numbers during the shutdown.
 Therefore, they can't approve loans under their delegated authority.

-Additionally, Doug Monro, founder of the global job search engine Adzuna, told The New York Times that many recruiters are holding off on their hiring plans, and many job movers are opting to wait until the government shutdown ends.
+Additionally, Doug Monro, co-founder and CEO of the global job search engine Adzuna, told The New York Times that many recruiters are holding off on their hiring plans, and many job movers are opting to wait until the government shutdown ends.

 Federal employee business